graphene-blockchain/how.bitshares.works/docs/user_guide/accounts/vesting_balances.rst

 Vesting Balances
 ===================

-In Graphene 2.0, some balances are vesting over time.
-This feature has been introduced initially in Graphene 1 when merging several blockchain businesses into one blockchain.
+In Graphene, some balances are vesting over time.